IOT-123/AssimilateBus/README.md

 BREAKING CHANGES DUE TO MEMORY CONSTRAINTS

-The examples compile as loaded but the later ones use local copies of the library.
+The examples compile as loaded, but the later ones use local copies of the library.

 NOTE:
 press y for sha